Wheest/signal-bot/README.md

 If everything works, you could be able to test your bot by messaging it on Signal.
 The `/echo` or `/help` commands have minimal dependencies.
+If you register the number on another machine, then the  original registration will be invalidated.
+In this case, delete everything in `config/signald-config/` run the setup again.

 Send a message to your test number: